 REACH: the Largest Animal-Testing Programme in the World

-In 2006, the European Union introduced a new law, known as Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), requiring chemical companies to provide information about the health and environmental hazards of almost every chemical in use in Europe.
+In 2006, the European Union introduced a new law, known as Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), requiring chemical companies to provide information about the health effects and environmental hazards of almost every chemical in use in Europe.
 The law demands the results of animal tests, and if companies don't already have that, they are required to perform new ones.
-As a result, millions of animals are expected to face painful and lethal tests over the next seven years that otherwise never would have taken place.
-REACH is the largest animal-testing programme in the world, and it's happening right here in Europe.
+As a result, hundreds of thousands of animals are being used in painful and lethal tests with millions more expected to be used in the coming years.
+REACH is the largest animal-testing programme in the world, and it's happening right here, right now in Europe.

 The Plan and the Tests

-REACH came into effect in 2007, and official reports show that by 2010, more than 200,000 animals had already been used in tests to meet its requirements.
-Those tests included acutely painful skin and eye tests and acute toxicity tests in which animals are given massive doses of chemicals, leading to terrible suffering and even death.
+REACH came into effect in 2007, and official reports show that by 2013, more than 800,000 animals had already been used in tests to meet its requirements.
+Those tests included painful skin and eye tests and acute toxicity tests in which animals were given massive doses of chemicals, leading to terrible suffering and death even though reliable non-animal methods exist for many of these tests.
 Mice, rats, guinea pigs, fish and rabbits have all been used – and even worse is to come.
 By 2010, only a relatively small number of chemicals and a small amount of test data needed to be submitted for REACH.
-Over the next six years and beyond, data for far more chemicals will be needed – and tests which consume thousands of animals per chemical may be demanded for hundreds, perhaps thousands, of these substances.
+Over the next four years and beyond, data for around 25,000 more chemicals will be needed – and tests which consume thousands of animals per chemical may be demanded for hundreds, perhaps thousands, of these substances.

-The tests can last for months or even the entire lifespan of the animals who are dosed with chemicals every day.
-In reproductive toxicity tests, pregnant animals are force-fed chemicals to see if the substances will cause abnormalities or death in their offspring.
-A single reproductive toxicity test for just one chemical can use more than 2,500 animals.
+These tests can last for months or even the entire lifespan of the animals, who are dosed with chemicals every day.
+In reproductive toxicity tests, pregnant animals are force-fed chemicals to see if the substances will cause abnormalities or death in their babies.
+A single reproductive toxicity test for just one chemical can use approximately 2,500 animals.

 PETA and REACH

-Please sign up to PETA's e-news for more information about PETA's activities on REACH and other issues and to find out how you can help.
+Please sign up for PETA's e-news to receive more information about PETA's activities on REACH and other issues and to find out how you can help.